- Accommodation as per itinerary (7 nights camping, 5 nights accommodated)

 Today you will depart to the famous Etosha National Park.

 Etosha is known for its characteristic large salt pan that can even be seen from space.
-Contrary to its dessert land scape, the Park has abundant wildlife that congregates around waterholes making for excellent game viewing.
+Contrary to its desert landscape, the Park has abundant wildlife that congregates around waterholes making for excellent game viewing.
 Rugged roads fringe the vast salt flat of Etosha Pan, which becomes a breeding ground for flocks of flamingos in the wet season.

 Enjoy two nights at Okaukuejo, Camping on a self-catering basis.